revloc02/dndMarkdown/colver-5e-homebrew.md

 \pagebreakNum

 # Hit Dice

-____
 These are slightly adjusted rules for Hit Dice.
-Hit points represent both a character's life blood and their general vitality.
-Healing does not always necessarily mean the closing and mending of wounds and injuries.
-The loss of hit points can also mean fatigue and thus healing can represent rejuvenation.
+Hit points represent both a character's lifeblood and their general vitality — and healing doesn't always mean closing wounds.
+Losing hit points can reflect fatigue just as much as injury, and regaining them can represent rest and rejuvenation as much as recovery.

 > #### Hit Dice Summary:
 > - Spending HD is **1HD+CON (exploding)**
-> - After **long rest** characters do **not** get a **full heal**
+> - After a **long rest** characters do **not** get a **full heal**
-> - After **long rest** characters **regain all HD**
+> - After a **long rest** characters **regain all HD**
-> - During a rest spend **HD to regain HPs**
+> - During a rest, spend **HD to regain HP**
-> - Use a **Reaction** and **spend HD as a bonus die** to the d20 roll for an attack, save, or check
+> - Use a **Reaction** to **spend HD as a bonus die** on an attack, save, or check
 > - Can spend **HD to assist** another creature

 ### Long Rest

 At the end of a long rest, a character **does not** automatically regain any lost hit points.
 During a short or long rest, a character can spend one or more Hit Dice to regain hit points.
 After a long rest, a character regains all spent Hit Dice.

-Removing a full character health reset introduces more grit into the game.
-Characters should consider the lasting consequences of their decisions instead of merely surviving the day.
-Thus the Hit Dice at the beginning of the day represent all the natural healing and vitality for the entire day regardless of the length of the rest.
+Removing the automatic full heal introduces more grit into the game.
+Characters should weigh the lasting consequences of their decisions rather than simply surviving the day and waking up fresh.
+Hit Dice at the start of a day represent all the natural healing and vitality available — regardless of how long the rest was.

-_**Example:** Wendy is a level 5 Wizard.
-She has a total of 5d6 Hit Dice.
-Currently they are all available.
-The party just survived a few encounters, in which she got a bit beat up, and is now taking a short rest.
-Alice is spending the time bandaging wounds.
-At the end of the short rest she spends a Hit Die (1HD+CON) to regain hit points.
-It was a low roll so she decides to spend another.
-Much better.
-After regaining the hit points she is feeling more confident for the next encounter.
-Wendy now has two spent Hit Dice and three available Hit Dice.
-If all goes well in the next encounter she plans to spend the final three Hit Dice after her long rest._
+*__Example:__ Wyndra the Wily Wizard is 5th level with 5d6 Hit Dice, all currently available.
+The party has just survived a few rough encounters and is taking a short rest while Alice tends to wounds.
+At the end of the rest, Wyndra the Wily spends a Hit Die (1HD+CON) to regain hit points.
+The roll is low, so she spends another — much better.
+She heads into the next encounter feeling more confident, with two spent Hit Dice and three remaining.
+If the next fight goes smoothly, she plans to spend those final three during her long rest.*

 <div class='descriptive'>

-**DM Note:** It is expected that you should be pushing for 6-8 encounters between long rests.
-Also worth noting is the existing _Long Rest_ rule that states characters can only benefit from 1 long rest every 24 hours (PHB p.
+**DM Note:** The expectation is 6–8 encounters between long rests.
+Also worth noting: the existing Long Rest rule states that characters can only benefit from one long rest every 24 hours (PHB p.
 186).

 </div>

 ### Spending a Hit Die

-To spend a Hit Die roll the character's appropriate die and add their Constitution modifier, **exploding** a maximum result (see Glossary).
-This total number will be applied to the purpose of spending the die.
-This Hit Die is now considered spent.
+To spend a Hit Die, roll the character's appropriate die and add their Constitution modifier, **exploding** on a maximum result (see Glossary).
+The total is applied to the purpose for which the die was spent.
+That Hit Die is then considered spent.

 \columnbreak

 #### Rejuvenation

-During a short or long rest a Hit Die can be used to recover hit points.
+During a short or long rest, a Hit Die can be spent to recover hit points.

 #### Push Yourself

-You can use your Reaction to Push Yourself to your character's limits thus incurring some stress to vitality.
-The added stress limits your ability to quickly be rejuvenated later.
-Spend a Hit Die as a bonus die to the d20 roll of an attack roll, saving throw, or ability check.
+You can use your Reaction to push yourself to your limits — drawing on reserves of energy at the cost of future vitality.
+Spend a Hit Die as a bonus die added to a d20 roll for an attack roll, saving throw, or ability check.

-_**Example:** Bob the Barbarian is in front line combat against a hoard of lizard folk.
-Bob uses Action Surge for more attacks in an attempt to finally defeat the lizard king.
-On his last blow Bob rolls a 2.
-Sure that he was a single hit away from victory he decides to use his Reaction to push himself.
-He spends a Hit Die (1HD+CON) getting 13 which he adds to the attack roll making it 15 total.
-A hit!
-The lizard king in fact is defeated and the other lizard folk run away on their turn.
-Bob is unable to take attacks of opportunity on them this round because his Reaction was spent, and it was worth it._
+*__Example:__ Brok the Brutal Barbarian is in the thick of combat against a horde of lizardfolk.
+He uses Action Surge to push for more attacks, hoping to finish off the lizard king.
+His final blow comes up a 2.
+Convinced the fight is one hit away from over, Brok the Brutal uses his Reaction to Push Yourself, spending a Hit Die and rolling a 13 — bringing the total to 15.
+A hit.
+The lizard king falls, and the remaining lizardfolk scatter.
+Brok can't take attacks of opportunity as they flee since his Reaction is spent — but it was worth every bit of it.*

-### Assisting your Allies
+### Assisting Your Allies

-In an attempt to encourage group collaboration, reliance, and planning you can spend Hit Dice to assist any other creature.
-This assistance includes Rejuvenation for an ally and Pushing Yourself to assist others during encounters.
-This turns all the individual Hit Dice pools into one large party Hit Dice pool that the players coordinate.
+To encourage collaboration, planning, and reliance on one another, you can spend Hit Dice to assist other creatures.
+This includes both restoring hit points for an ally during a rest and using Push Yourself to aid another creature during an encounter.
+In effect, this turns every character's individual Hit Dice pool into a shared party resource to be coordinated together.

-When spending Hit Dice to rejuvenate hit points during a rest you may only benefit a single creature that your character can touch.
-Activities of this nature may include applying pressure, wrapping wounds, removing a spearhead from their buttocks, or a good pep talk.
+When spending Hit Dice to restore hit points during a rest, you may only benefit a single creature that your character can touch.
+This might mean applying pressure to a wound, wrapping injuries, pulling a spearhead from somewhere unpleasant, or simply offering an encouraging word at the right moment.

-_**Example:** Carla is a Cleric in a bad spot.
-The red wizard just threw a fireball at her and Frank the Fighter.
-If she does not succeed at this saving throw she may drop to 0 hit points which would be bad for the entire party.
-She rolled very low.
-A Cleric Hit Die is 1d8 and Carla's Constitution modifier is +1.
-A Fighter Hit Die is 1d10 and Franks Constitution modifier is +3.
-Frank knows that he has a greater chance of helping Carla and he happens to still have his Reaction available.
-He Pushes Himself using his Reaction to spend a Hit Die granting Carla a bonus to her Dexterity save.
-It worked, she made her save and only took half of the damage.
-In narrative, as the fireball comes crashing down Frank covers Carla shielding her from much of the blast.
-Its now Franks turn and he uses his Bonus Action to use Second Wind.
-Everybody is going to make it._
+*__Example:__ Cress the Courageous Cleric is in trouble.
+The red wizard just hurled a fireball at her and Foryn the Fearless Fighter, and a bad saving throw could drop her to 0 HP — bad news for the whole party.
+She rolls very low.
+Foryn still has his Reaction available, and he knows his Fighter Hit Die (1d10+3 CON) gives Cress a better shot than her own (1d8+1 CON).
+He Pushes Himself, spending a Hit Die to give Cress a bonus on her Dexterity save.
+It works — she makes it, taking only half damage.
+In the narrative, Foryn throws himself in front of Cress as the fireball hits, shielding her from the worst of the blast.
+On his turn, Foryn uses his Bonus Action for Second Wind.
+Everyone's going to make it.*

-___
+---

 > #### Hit Dice Goals:
-> - Provide collaboration, interesting player choice
+> - Provide collaboration and interesting player choice.
-> - Prevent a full character reset during long rest
+> - Prevent a full character reset after a long rest.
-> - Give more uses for Hit Dice and still keep the theme
+> - Give Hit Dice more uses while preserving their theme.

 \pagebreakNum